jro31/jethro-codes/_articles/projects/blocks-falling.md

 `isCompletedRows()` checks, unsurprisingly, if there are any completed rows.

-If you're unfamiliar with the game 'Blocks Falling', which you should be because it's completely unique and hasn't been based on anything else in the world, then once a player "completes" a row (meaning that every square on that row is `'settled'`), then the row clears.
+If you're unfamiliar with the game 'Blocks Falling', which you should be because it's completely unique and isn't based on anything else in the world, then once a player "completes" a row (meaning that every square on that row is `'settled'`), then the row clears.

 Yep, everything on that row just disappears.
 And any blocks above it move down a row.